kcenow/matrix-with-2-cycles/README.md

-# matrix-with-2-cycles
+# Two Loop Matrix
- Creating a matrix with just 2 cycles
+ Creating a matrix with just 2 loops